connext/indra/README.md

 `bash ops/deploy.prod.sh` <- Assuming the docker images have been built & pushed to a registry, this will pull & deploy them in an environment suitable for production.

-Again, it runs `whoami` to get the current username & tries to use that as the repository name to pull docker images from.
+Again, it runs `whoami` to get the current username & tries to use that as the registry name to pull docker images from.
 If your docker hub username is different, then update the repository at the top of the `deploy.prod.sh` script before deploying.

 #### Details